AzAdminEVM/Power-BI-PL-300-Study-Guide/README.md

 The document also contains references to [further reading and resources](#additional-resources--links), including tutorial videos, paid training (not ours), and the Dashboard in a Day project offered by Microsoft (free).

 # How to Use this Document
 Clone the repo.
 Then, begin with the Microsoft Learn track found [here](https://docs.microsoft.com/en-us/learn/certifications/data-analyst-associate/).
-The subsections of this are what is linked to in the below Outline.
 It is the go-to source for all material covered by the exam.
+Use the below Checkboxes to track progress and the links in the Outline to return to sections in the future.

-As you complete each section, check off each sub-section and header.
-To do so, add an `x` between the brackets, like so `[x]`.
+To check off the sub-sections and headers, add an `x` between the brackets like so `[x]`.
 Example:
 - [ ] Incomplete
 - [x] Complete

-We then recommend working with the provided material to solidify what's been learned.
+We then recommend working with the supplemental material to solidify content.

-**NOTICE: Just following the Microsoft Learn path is not enough.
-There is too much material to memorize in one go-through.
-You *will* have to practice, and you will be returning to sections.**
+**NOTICE: Following the Microsoft Learn path is not enough.
+There is too much material to memorize in one go-through and content will not sink in with further practice and review.
+You *will* have to practice, and you will be revisiting content.**

-# Additional Notes
+# Additional Notes & Caveats
 Unfortunately, Microsoft's Learn path and its outline are not a 1:1.
 This can manifest in two ways.

 In the first, a sub-section in the outline may not have its own explicit page in the MS Learn path and may exist across several pages of content.
 E.g. `identify and connect to a data source` does not exist as a specific page in the MS Learn section for `Prepare the Data`, but rather as several pages tied to various data sources.